rihi52/clidnbatter/README.md

 This is in very early stage development by someone, me, with limited coding experience and limited free time to work on it.

 ## Features:
-### Combat Tracker
+### Combat Tracker - _Does not yet pull monsters from DB for combat tracking purposes_
-  - Initiative Tracker - _Available for precoded entities, not from db_
+  - Initiative Tracker
-  - Add and save custom players
+  - Add and save custom players - _Cannot edit saved players yet_
-    - Holds name, AC, and HP for players - _Available for precoded entities, not from db_
+    - Holds name, AC, and HP for players
-  - Add up to 50 monsters of the same type - _Available for precoded entities, not from db_
+  - Add up to 50 monsters of the same type
-  - Add as many different types of monsters as needed, pulled from an integrated sqlite3 db containing basic info on all monsters in the 5E SRD - _Available for precoded entities, not from db_
+  - Add as many different types of monsters as needed, pulled from an integrated sqlite3 db containing basic info on all monsters in the 5E SRD
-  - Displays Initiative spot, Name, HP, and AC - _Available for precoded entities, not from db_
+  - Displays Initiative spot, Name, HP, and AC
-    - Can track HP of all combatants - _Available for precoded entities, not from db_
+    - Can track HP of all combatants
 ### Lookup Tool
   - A sqlite database containing the below stats of all monsters in the 5E SRD: - _Available_
     - Name